codee-com/open-catalog/Checks/PWR031/README.md

 at compile time, its runtime can be greatly reduced by replacing it with a combination of multiplications, divisions and square roots.

->**Note**
+> [!NOTE]
->Some compilers under some circumstances (e.g. relaxed IEEE 754 semantics) can
+> Some compilers under some circumstances (e.g. relaxed IEEE 754 semantics) can
->do this optimization automatically.
+> do this optimization automatically.
 However, doing it manually will guarantee
->best performance across all the compilers.
+> best performance across all the compilers.

 ### Code example